-“My best investing advice for beginners is, if you’re not an expert, just ask someone for help.
+“My tip for beginner investors is, if you’re not an expert, just ask someone for help.
 You don’t have to do this alone, and a financial advisor can help navigate any uncertainty you have.
 While it may be tempting to ask someone you know, the best course of action you can take is to ask a professional.
 Make sure to check out any advisors first, though, and ask whether they are a fiduciary.
 Also inquire about their certifications.
 Looking for certified planners is the best thing you can do to get the best advice available.”

 - John Li, Co-Founder, Fig Loans:

-“My best advice is to think long-term.
+“My best tip for beginner investors is to think long-term.
 Depending on the investment that you choose to allocate your funds into, it’s important to look at it from a long-term gain perspective of thinking.
-Do due diligence with your research, and seek out long-term investment opportunities to maximize your profit while minimizing risks.
+Do due diligence with your research and seek out long-term investment opportunities to maximize your profit while minimizing risks.

 On top of this mindset, choosing investment assets that compound over time is a great way to protect yourself from the volatility of the economy.
 Real estate properties, the Forex and the stock market are great places to start when it comes to investing in assets that variably compound over time.
 You also have to consider the amount of capital you’re willing to invest compared to what would be readily available for your fixed and miscellaneous expenditures.”